Council of Heads of Australasian Herbaria

 See also: www.uow.edu.au/science/biol/icb/herbarium/history.html# (portrait source)

-Source: Extracted from: ASBS Newsletter No.137, December 2008, article by Jean Clarke adn Belinda Pellow.
+Source: Extracted from: ASBS Newsletter No.137, December 2008, article by Jean Clarke and Belinda Pellow.